Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 ### Warring Tribes

-*Now let's look at how nonviolent communication can support mediation between two groups.*
+*Now let's look at how Nonviolent Communication can support mediation between two groups.*

 I was asked to mediate between two tribes in northern Nigeria, in Africa. *The tribes had been involved in serious warfare for about a year, where about 40% of the population had been killed.*

 Thanks to a colleague of mine, who put in six months of hard work, going back and forth to the chiefs of each side, he finally got the chiefs on each side to agree to mediate and to have me serve as a mediator.

-So I was in a room now with 12 members of the Christian tribe and 12 members of the Muslim tribe and I explained to them how I do mediation.
+I was in a room now with 12 members of the Christian tribe and 12 members of the Muslim tribe and I explained to them how I do mediation.

 > I said, for me, I'm confident we can resolve the conflict without further violence when both sides can clearly express their needs, and be heard by the other side.
 >